 Don’t fall for “shredded” mulch.

-So basically, this “forest products mulch” was made of old industrial pallets which carried God knows what, and construction debris including moldy old timber, flooring, handrails, stair cases, subfloors, pressure-treated wood, and anything that at some point was made from a tree.
-As long as it bears even a passing resemblance to what was once wood, providers of garden mulch they can call it “forest products”.
+So basically, this “forest products mulch” was made of old industrial pallets that carried God knows what and construction debris, including moldy old timber, flooring, handrails, staircases, subfloors, pressure-treated wood, and anything that at some point was made from a tree.
+As long as it bears even a passing resemblance to what was once wood, providers of garden mulch can call it “forest products.”
 And all of that debris was nicely shredded and dyed to look like pine or cedar mulch.
 Hell no. Off I went across town to the indie garden center to get the real thing.

 A review by the University of Washington found that wood mulch made from construction debris can sometimes contain heavy metals and chemical residues: